ioccc-src/winner/1991/ant/README.md

 The author was kind enough to supply a list of references below, in case you are still confused after read the source!  :-)

-BTW: you've most likely heard the joke that if you want a pseudo-random string of characters you can put a user unfamiliar with vi(m) in a vi(m) session (in insert mode) and ask them to exit.
+**BTW**: you've most likely heard the joke that if you want a pseudo-random string of characters you can put a user unfamiliar with vi(m) in a vi(m) session (in insert mode) and ask them to exit.
 Well in this case you're likely to have this problem if you ARE a vi(m) user! :-) ... especially if you don't read the